-Each year the HSC requires a group of dedicated individuals who are interested in refereeing our House league and Rep games.
+Each year the HSC requires a group of dedicated individuals who are interested in refereeing our House League (Youth and Adult) games.
 We offer a variety of matches for your skill level and provide mentoring as needed.

 For Referee (Match Official) inquires, Please email: email@example.com

 Average time commitments are 1-4 games per week (games average from 60-90 minutes)

 Typically younger referees are assigned at least one age group below their current age.
 Assistant Referees or Linesmen are also used for Rep & Dev games through the MUFC platform and also Adult age divisions where they see first hand how a more experienced referee manages a game.

 Depending on the age division and whether you are a Centre or Assistant Ref, you will earn between $30 - $75 a game.

 Do I Have To Buy My Own Uniform and Equipment?